datta-TG/MongoDBSharded/README.md

 `$ kubectl exec --stdin --tty PODNAME -n NAMESPACE -- /bin/bash`

-* Check if MongoDB Sharded is correctly installed by checking the server version.
+* Check if MongoDB Sharded is correctly installed by checking the server version or using any of the MongoDB commands.

 ` mongod --version `